-There are many GP practices currently exploring Sale and Leaseback as an option for easing retirement and solving recruitment issues.
+There are many GP practices currently exploring Sale and Leaseback as an option for easing retirement and recruitment issues.

-Other Things to Consider
+Other Things to Consider for retiring partners

-- the CQC, your Local Area Team
+- the CQC (your Local Area Team)

 - your bank, insurance company and HMRC among others.

-* Property is held by one person in their sole name but it has been bought for two people as their joint property to live in and both pay the mortgage jointly.
+* Property is held by one person in their sole name, but it has been bought for two people as their joint property to live in and both pay the mortgage jointly.
 The ‘Declaration of Trust’ will then ensure that the property proceeds would be divided equally between the parties upon sale.